 An Interdisciplinary Project

 This project lives at the intersection of several academic disciplines.
 I came to it as a Master of Arts candidate in Human Rights and Social Justice, but the questions I was carrying required more than one field could hold.
 What happens to the body after nineteen years of precarious labour?
 What is owed to a person whose capacity for rest has been slowly taken from them?
 What does it mean to be alone, intentionally, and to call that scholarship?
-These are questions that sociology, human rights, organizational behaviour, human resource management, trauma studies, feminist epistemology, communications, geography, critical pedagogy, phenomenology, and arts-based inquiry have all helped me think through.
 This page maps those conversations.

 Table 1: Disciplinary Map of This Project